-2 The current set of Web service specifications [WSDL] [SOAP 1.1] [SOAP 1.2] define protocols for Web
+The current set of Web service specifications [WSDL] [SOAP 1.1] [SOAP 1.2] define protocols for Web service interoperability.
+Web services increasingly tie together a number of participants forming large distributed applications.
+The resulting activities may have complex structure and relationships.

-- 3 service interoperability.
-Web services increasingly tie together a number of participants forming large - 4 distributed applications.
-The resulting activities may have complex structure and relationships. - 5 The WS-Coordination [WSCOOR] specification defines an extensible framework for defining coordination - types.
-A coordination type may have multiple coordination protocols, each intended to coordinate a different role that a Web service plays in the activity. - 8 To establish the necessary relationships between participants, messages exchanged between - 9 participants carry a CoordinationContext.
-The CoordinationContext includes a Registration service - 10 Endpoint Reference of a Coordination service.
-Participants use that Registration service to register for - 11 one or more of the protocols supported by that activity. - 12 To understand the protocol described in this specification, the following assumptions are made: - The reader is familiar with the WS-Coordination [WSCOOR] specification that defines the framework for the WS-BusinessActivity coordination protocols. - 15 The reader is familiar with WS-Addressing [WSADDR] and WS-Policy [WSPOLICY]. - 16 This specification provides the definition of a business activity coordination type used to coordinate 17 activities that apply business logic to handle exceptions that occur during the execution of activities of a 18 business process.
+- 5 The WS-Coordination [WSCOOR] specification defines an extensible framework for defining coordination 6 types. - 7 This specification provides the definition of two Business Activity coordination types used to coordinate 8 activities that apply business logic to handle exceptions that occur during the execution of activities of a 9 business process.
 Actions are applied immediately and are permanent.
-Compensating actions may be 19 invoked in the event of an error.
-The Business Activity specification defines protocols that enable existing 20 business process and work flow systems to wrap their proprietary mechanisms and interoperate across 21 trust boundaries and different vendor implementations. - 22 Business Activities have the following characteristics: - A business activity may consume many resources over a long duration. - There may be a significant number of atomic transactions involved. - Individual tasks within a business activity can be seen prior to the completion of the business activity, their results may have an impact outside of the computer system. - Responding to a request may take a very long time.
-Human approval, assembly, manufacturing, or delivery may have to take place before a response can be sent. - In the case where a business exception requires an Activity to be logically undone, abort is typically not sufficient.
-Exception handling mechanisms may require business logic, for example in the form of a compensation task, to reverse the effects of a previously completed task. - Participants in a business activity may be in different domains of trust where all trust relationships are established explicitly. - 34 These characteristics lead to a design point, with the following assumptions: - All state transitions are reliably recorded, including application state and coordination metadata. - All non-terminal notifications are acknowledged in the protocol to ensure a consistent view of state between the coordinator and participant.
+Compensating actions may be - invoked in the event of an error.
+WS-BusinessActivity defines protocols that enable existing business process and work flow systems to wrap their proprietary mechanisms and interoperate across trust - 12 boundaries and different vendor implementations. - 13 To understand the protocols described in this specification, the following assumptions are made: - The reader is familiar with the WS-Coordination [WSCOOR] specification which defines the framework for the Business Activity coordination protocols. - The reader is familiar with WS-Addressing [WSADDR] and WS-Policy [WSPOLICY]. - 17 Business activities have the following characteristics: - A business activity may consume many resources over a long duration. - There may be a significant number of atomic transactions involved. - Individual tasks within a business activity can be seen prior to the completion of the business activity, their results may have an impact outside of the computer system. - Responding to a request may take a very long time.
+Human approval, assembly, manufacturing, or delivery may have to take place before a response can be sent. - In the case where a business exception requires an activity to be logically undone, abort is typically not sufficient.
+Exception handling mechanisms may require business logic, for example in the form of a compensation task, to reverse the effects of a previously completed task. - Participants in a business activity may be in different domains of trust where all trust relationships are established explicitly. - 29 The Business Activity protocols defined in this specification have the following design points: - All state transitions are reliably recorded, including application state and coordination metadata. - All non-terminal notifications are acknowledged in the protocol to ensure a consistent view of state between the coordinator and participant.
 A coordinator or participant may solicit the status of its partner or retry sending notifications in order to achieve this. - Each notification is defined as an individual message.
-Transport level request/response retry and time out are not sufficient mechanisms to achieve end-to-end agreement coordination for long running activities. - This specification leverages WS-Coordination by extending it to support business activities.
-It does this by adding constraints to the protocols defined in WS-Coordination and by defining its own Coordination protocols. - The constraints that Business Activity puts on WS-Coordination protocols are described in Section 2.
-The Business Activity Coordination protocols are defined in Section 3.
+Transport level request/response retry and time out are not sufficient mechanisms to achieve end-to-end agreement coordination for long running activities.